 Jim and his wife

-Carol live in Ottawa and have a son, Gregory, and a daughter, Andrea.
+Carol live in Ottawa and have a son, Gregory, daughter, Andrea, two granddaughters Noelle and Amelia, and Mazy the dog.

 Jim's landscape paintings are primarily scenes from the Eastern Townships region of Quebec and the Ottawa/Gatineau area.
 He is predominately a "plein air" painter and enjoys the solitude of painting in situ.
 Even if he is without his paints, Jim always travels with a sketch book: "I seem to be able to recollect where and when each sketch was done and what the weather conditions were at the time."